 (I also see this playing out to a lesser extent with Scott Morrison in Australia, who has made no secret of his admiration for the American knob-in-chief).

 Thanks for taking the time to respond everyone, but your tactics to win over another supporter in your “culture war” have backfired.
 And unlike so many of you who still cling to him because he’s “owning lefties”, I take no pleasure whatsoever in pointing that out.
-The sooner they realise you’re transparently doing the work of our common enemies better than anyone else, the sooner we can begin to rebuild what we’ve all lost.
+The sooner they realise they’re transparently doing the work of our common enemies better than anyone else, the sooner we can begin to rebuild what we’ve all lost.
 Because being an outspoken friend of America has been hard these last few years.